mgyannainglin/disable-ad-users-via-powershell/README.md

 ```
  Get-ADUser -Filter * | Select-Object Name, SAMAccountName | Export-Csv -Path E:\samaccountname.csv -NoTypeInformation
 ```
+2. Filter the user that you want to disable and add to csv file

-2. Go to script directory or location and run the powershell file to disable the account
+3. Go to script directory or location and run the powershell file to disable the account
 ```
 .\disable-the-users-samaccount.ps1
 ```
+Note: E is the drive letter that your **csv** file exist.
 ##### maintainer: yannainglin